intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 designers should emphasize that grease values must not be special-cased.
 It is also recommended to provide example logic or pseudocode in specifications, similar to the example above, as guidance to implementers on how to correctly process protocol elements like these.
+Documents can also provide test vectors, when applicable, that include grease values to ensure they are processed correctly.

 # Considerations for Increasing Protocol Variability {#variability}